seanyoung247/hackathon-jan-2023/README.md

  * Delete button to delete the fields
  * Add button to add another income / expense line
  * Total amount (sums up all the income / expense lines)
- * API with intereest rates and inflation rate to link to disposable income - to show affect of savings over time ​
+ * API with currency converter
+​